Baptismal Regeneration Explored

 5 "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 6 Flesh gives birth to flesh, but the Spirit gives birth to spirit.

 Jesus is clearly speaking about two births, a physical one and a spiritual one.
 For a man to be born of the water and the Spirit is to be born of the flesh and the Spirit, as He stated in verse six.
 The objection that Nicodemus had was crystal clear; man can't be physically born again.
 Jesus' reply explains His meaning, which He isn't talking about physical birth alone, but that a spiritual birth that must take place as well.
 There is no indication in this passage that the spiritual birth takes place in water baptism.

-Let's look briefly at what this passage does NOT say.
+Let's look briefly at what this passage does not say.
 Jesus did not say that we must be born physically and then be born by water and Spirit.
 He does not say that we must be born by water to be born by the Spirit.
 He also does not say that being born of water takes place in water baptism.
-These are all misconceptions read into the Scripture based upon man made misconceptions that have already been taught to the reader.
-Without having been told that this passage was in reference to water baptism, we would never have thought that it was ever meant to teach this.
+These are all misconceptions read into the Scripture.
+Without having been told that this passage was in reference to water baptism, we would never have seen it in the context.
 Jesus then goes on to clarify His statement a bit further.

 7 "You should not be surprised at my saying, 'You must be born again.'
 8 The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit."